AgriSnapp/AgriSnapp/CODE_OF_CONDUCT.md

 ## Our Pledge

 AgriSnapp is a student-led, open-source project committed to building food security tools for farming communities worldwide.
-We are committed to making participation in this project a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We are committed to making participation in this project a harassment-free experience for everyone.

 ## Our Standards